IACHYDG3/chef-java_se/README.md

 - `node['java_se']['win_javalink']` - Symbolic link to Java JDK bin directory.
 Since Windows PATH and JAVA_HOME are not available during chef-client run, this provides a way for cookbooks to access the latest installed version.
 Default `%SYSTEMDRIVE%\java\bin`.
-- `node['java_se']['win_javaliblink']` - Symbolic link to Java JDK lib directory.
-Since Windows PATH and JAVA_HOME are not available during chef-client run, this provides a way for cookbooks to access the latest installed version.
-Default `%SYSTEMDRIVE%\java\lib`.
 - `node['java_se']['win_jre_home']` - Location to install public JRE.
 Leave nil to use default location.
 Default `nil`.

 #### Bind (Do not override)